 Have you ever noticed red (sometimes painful) bumps on the skin, usually a few days after shaving?
-Well then, you’ve most likely experienced ‘folliculitis’!
-Not to be confused with ingrown hairs or keratosis pilaris – folliculitis is a skin condition caused by an inflammation of the hair follicle.
-It’s a very common skin condition which can occur to both men and women at any age.
+If you answered yes, you’ve most likely experienced ‘folliculitis’!
+Folliculitis is a skin condition caused by an inflammation of the hair follicle.
+It’s often confused with ingrown hairs and keratosis pilaris, however differs in cause & biology.

 The most common areas to experience folliculitis is on the underarms, legs, pubic area, and arms.
 This is because the hair is generally thicker and therefore causes more irritation when the hair is removed.
-‘Shaving bumps’ on the face, neck, and scalp are similar in appearance, however are referred to as Pseudofolliculitis.
+It’s a common occurance in both men & women, at any age.
+‘Shaving bumps’ on the face, neck, and scalp are similar in appearance, however are referred to as ‘Pseudofolliculitis‘.

-Folliculitis is generally not dangerous; however, it can be extremely uncomfortable and embarrassing – especially if it’s on your arms or legs!
-As it is a bacterial infection though, we recommend treating it as soon as possible to prevent it from spreading and developing into a more severe infection.
+Folliculitis isn’t dangerous.
+However it can be extremely uncomfortable and embarrassing – especially if it’s on your arms or legs!
+Regardless of its appearance, we recommend treating it ASAP to prevent it from spreading and developing into a more severe infection.

 Why am I getting folliculitis?

 Folliculitis is caused by bacteria entering damaged follicles.
-This is why it usually occurs after hair removal procedures.
+Therefore it usually occurs after hair removal procedures.
 Regardless of whether you are waxing, shaving, or epilating, you’re still damaging the follicle.
-Therefore you are still at risk of getting this bothersome condition.
+Consequently, you are still at risk of getting this bothersome condition.

-Whilst not as common, folliculitis can also be caused by the friction of your clothing damaging your hair follicles and then becoming infected.
+Whilst not as common, it can also be caused by the friction of your clothing.
+If the friction is strong enough to damage your hair follicles, it can then cause the infection.